UMD-CS-STICs/389Lfall17/vagrant/codelabs/codelab-04/README.md

 This will install all of the Python dependencies listed in the `requirements.txt` file in the `codelab-04` directory.

 If you add any dependencies, make sure to run `python freeze > requirements.txt` and submit the new requirements file.
+Make sure to add these extra dependencies to the EC2 setup script.

+##### Implementation Recommendations

+Here is how I would recommend that you complete this codelab:

+1. Start by completing `setup.py` to get the SQS queues set up.
+You can use the AWS CLI or the Management Console to double-check that everything is created correctly.
+Test out the DLQ and make sure that messages end up in it after not being deleted after a certain number of receives.

+2. Then, get `upload.py` working.
+You can double-check this in the Management Console, too.

+3. Next, get `image.py` working locally.
+Use `upload.py` to submit thumbnailing requests.

+4. Finally, test everything out end-to-end.
+Remember that you can SSH onto the EC2 instance to look at the `cloud-init-output.log` log file to make sure that your code is executing correctly on the EC2 instance.

 ##### Setting up the Environment (`setup.py` / `utils.py`)